College Point: Early 20th century

-College Point became a center for breweries and day trip resorts, and in the 1920s shifted towards the manufacturing of airplane parts.
+College Point became a center for breweries and day trip resorts, and in the 1930s shifted towards the manufacturing of airplane parts.
 Until the mid-20th century, the partially infilled Mill Creek separated College Point from the rest of Queens.
 College Point was a peninsula connected to the rest of Queens by four roads: College Point Boulevard, Linden Place, 20th Avenue, and 14th Avenue; all except the last crossed Mill Creek.

 Flushing Airport opened in the neighborhood in 1927.
 Throughout its tenure, the airport was troubled by its proximity to the larger LaGuardia Airport, neighborhood opposition due to noise and accidents, and flooding on the runways.
 Its main clientele were private airplanes and blimps.
 Whenever northwest or southwest winds rose above 35 miles per hour, the runways would not operate.
 Lacking proper lighting, the runway also never allowed for nighttime usage.

 In 1926, approximately 100 single-family and two-family houses were built on the Graham estate.
 In 1938, the 6 acre estate of Anna Schlesinger, near Ninth Avenue and 119th Street, was sold to the Daniel Corners Realty Corporation.
 The land had previously been part of the Poppenhusen estate.
 The Daniel Corners Realty Corporation bought the land to build fifty homes on the land, which it called College Estates.
 Arthur Allen was the architect of the houses.

+In 1925, Earl Dodge Osborn gave his initials to the Edo Aircraft Corporation.
+The company was known for building and testing seaplanes and aircraft floats.

 In 1953, the Fleet Street Company sold 108 Cape Cod-style homes for $13,500 near 25th Avenue and 126th Street.
-The architect of the homes was Alwin Cassens, Jr. The development was called Allied Homes.
+The architect of the homes was Alwin Cassens Jr. The development was called Allied Homes.